Nishi HarimaList of winter outing spots

 - Irregular holidays

-Just looking at the brightly colored glass accessories lined up in the store will make your heart flutter.
-Use them as Christmas ornaments to instantly make your room look stylish.
+The brightly colored, sparkling glass trinkets displayed in the shop are enough to make your heart flutter just by looking at them.
+Adding them as Christmas ornaments will instantly make your room more stylish.
 If you find something you like, be sure to buy it as a memento of your trip.

 - location